pagkly/Zed/Investopedia4/Federal Deposit Insurance Corporation (FDIC).md

 ## What the FDIC Covers

 Checking accounts, savings accounts, CDs, and [[money market accounts]](https://www.investopedia.com/terms/m/moneymarketaccount.asp) are generally 100% covered by the FDIC.
-Coverage extends to [individual retirement accounts](https://www.investopedia.com/terms/i/ira.asp) (IRAs), but only the parts that fit the type of accounts listed previously.
-Joint accounts, revocable and irrevocable trust accounts, and employee benefit plans are covered, as are corporate, partnership, and unincorporated association accounts.
+Coverage extends to [individual retirement accounts](https://www.investopedia.com/terms/i/ira.asp) (IRAs), but only the parts that fit the type of accounts [[Listed|listed]] previously. [[Joint]] accounts, revocable and irrevocable trust accounts, and employee benefit plans are covered, as are corporate, partnership, and unincorporated association accounts.

-FDIC insurance [[does not cover]](https://www.investopedia.com/articles/investing/100215/mutual-funds-are-not-fdic-insured-here-why.asp) products such as mutual funds, annuities, life insurance policies, stocks, or bonds.
+FDIC insurance [[does not cover]](https://www.investopedia.com/articles/investing/100215/mutual-funds-are-not-fdic-insured-here-why.asp) products such as mutual funds, annuities, life insurance policies, [[Stocks|stocks]], or bonds.
 The contents of safe-deposit boxes are also not included in FDIC coverage.
 Cashier's checks and money orders issued by the failed bank remain fully covered by the FDIC.

 Eligible business accounts from a corporation, partnership, LLC, or unincorporated organization at a bank are also FDIC-covered.